canhld94/HeteroServing/README.md

 ## Introduction

 This project build an inferecen server with OpenVino FPGA backend.
-Currently only support object detection with SSD and YoLov3.
-Faster R-CNN is comming soon
+Currently only support object detection with `SSD`, `YoLov3`, and `Faster R-CNN` family

 ## Requirements

-Dependencies
+The project depends on folowing packages.
+You need to install OpenVino, following the instruction on Intel site.
+For the others, you can install them manually, but I strongly recomend install them with `Conan`, so you do not need to modify the CMake files.

 ```
 openvino==2019R1.1: deep learning framework